daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/notes.md

 - In 2017 China acocunted for 80% (105'000 tons of RE oxide) of the worlds mined supply
 - China has a black market that is believed to add an aditional 25 % of the official production
 - Because of monopolistic position, China could raise the prices by several houndred percent in 2009-2011, and impose export quotas
+- Demands for REEs increase at a rate of 10% each year.
+The current known reserves would last an estimated 900 years at 2017 yeas usage, but with the increase in demand, the reserves would last until mid 21st century without recycling
+- Presently compounds used in phosphors and catalysts are recycled.
+But batteries such as nickel-metal hydrite batteries and some permanent magnets holds 25-30 % of their weight in REEs, more than any ore deposit. this could be extracted using known methods
+- Recycling of REEs must be done simultainiously with the recycling of other metals, silver, ogld, palladium, alimunum, colabt, nickel, copper, etc.
+- Science and engineering must be improved and solved such that it's easier to recucle
+- REEs are mined from minerals.
+160 are known to contain REEs, but only four are mined: bastnasite laterite clays, monazite, and loparite.
+There are also deep-sea muds that contains REEs, such as Minamitori Island muds

+#### Bioleaching
+- Kolla upp Forti et al. 2020 om e-waste stream
+- bioleaching is an alternative to Pyrometallurgy and hydrometallurgical methods.
+BL doesn't require as much chemials or energy
+- REE recovery rates are low using other bacterial methods, 10-50 % requiring 2 weeks (see Priya and Hait, 2020)
+- used Penicillium expansum, could extract 70 % in 24 h

+#### REE_landscape
+-